How IPv6 Changes Network Forensics and Digital Investigations

 3. NAT Loss Eliminates a Common Audit Point

-4. Temporary and Privacy Issues Make Attribution Difficult
+4. Temporary and Privacy Addresses Complicate Attribution

 Changes in Forensic Data Gathering in IPv6 Environments

-- IDS/IPS engines must identify IPv6-specific anomalies
+- IDS/IPS engines must detect IPv6-specific anomalies

-- Packet-capture tools must support extension-header parsing
+- Packet-capture tools must parse extension headers

-- SIEM platforms require dual-stack correlation
+- SIEM platforms require accurate dual-stack correlation

-- Enhanced host-based logging becomes mandatory
+- Host-based logging becomes mandatory

-Why It’s Important to Understand IPv6 Forensic Changes
+Why Understanding IPv6 Forensic Changes Matters